GabDevjs/calculadora.js/readme.md

-# JavaScript calculator
+# calculator Js

   ## about

-  In this project I made with javascript a very simple but functional calculator.
+ this is a simple pure javascript project that uses functional programming to make a simple but very well built calculator

   <div align="center">